-Effective December 11, 2018, the Company entered into a contract with Carter, Terry, and Company ("CTC") to act as an agent in raising capital.
+Effective December 11, 2018, the Company entered into a contract with Carter, Terry and Company ("CTC") to act as an agent in raising capital.
 CTC will have the opportunity to receive a finder's fee ranging from 4 to 8% relative to the amount of capital raised, if successful.
+No fees were paid during the three-month or nine-month periods ended March 31, 2019.
+No fees were paid under this agreement during the periods ended March 31, 2018.